nathanrosspowell/euler/README.markdown

 * Haskell

 ## Installing
-This repro is tested against these versions
+This repo is tested against these versions

 * Ubuntu 12.04 & 11.10
 * Python 2.6.6
 * GCC 4.4.5